mvigoda/Coding/README.md

 In this manner, it can be used to **analyze text and generate structured summaries**.

 ### Decision Support
-- analyzing clinical records and offering insights based on patterns, guidelines, and previous similar cases.
+- Analyzing clinical records and offering insights based on patterns, guidelines, and previous similar cases.
-- identify potential drug interactions
+- Identify potential drug interactions
-- flag abnormal test results
+- Flag abnormal test results
-- suggest further diagnostic tests or treatment options
+- Suggest further diagnostic tests or treatment options
-- provide evidence-based recommendations
+- Provide evidence-based recommendations

 ### Documentation Assistance
 - Aid in generating accurate and comprehensive clinical notes by analyzing the clinical records and providing suggestions for relevant information to include